-The Audit Committee of the Board of Directors has selected BDO USA, LLP, an independent registered accounting firm, to audit the books and financial records of the Company for the year ending December 31, 2016.
-The Company is asking its stockholders to ratify the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for fiscal 2016.
+The Audit Committee of the Board of Directors has selected BDO USA, LLP, an independent registered accounting firm, to audit the books and financial records of the Company for the year ending December 31, 2017.
+Heat is asking its stockholders to ratify the appointment of BDO USA, LLP as Heat's independent registered public accounting firm for fiscal 2017.

-A representative of BDO USA, LLP is expected to be present either in person or via teleconference at the Annual Meeting and available to respond to appropriate questions, and will have the opportunity to make a statement if he or she desires to do so.
+A representative of BDO USA, LLP is expected to be present either in person or via teleconference at the 2017 Annual Meeting and available to respond to appropriate questions, and will have the opportunity to make a statement if he or she desires to do so.